Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

 - Because of the nature of vintage jewelry supplies, the offerings are limited and change often, so you never know what goodies you'll find.
 It pays to check back often to see what's new.

-Some of My Favorite Sources
+My Favorite Sources

 Many of the best sources will sell only to professional designers, and usually only to those who have a wholesale buying license, AKA a resale certificate.
 But there are some terrific places to buy that also are willing to sell direct to consumers.
 Here are some of my favorites.